The ALF-MVC board of directors of ALF-MVC is excited to announce our 2019 Exemplary Leaders Awards Honorees:

 In addition to positioning WHA to improve access to healthcare, he also believes in leveraging his organization to support various non-profit organizations and community causes.
 An active community board member, Garry currently lends his expertise and experience to:

 Garry holds a degree in finance and economics from California State University Sacramento and has accumulated 26 years of experience in healthcare plus 10 years in the banking and finance industry, including time as the Chief Financial Officer for a regional community bank.
 Garry has received numerous awards, including the Sacramento Metro Chamber 2010 Businessman of the Year Award; the 2011 Individual Arts Leadership Award from the Sacramento Arts & Business Council; the 2014 Executive Leadership Award from Community Link Capital Region, and the 2015 Humanitarian of the Year Award from UCP Sacramento.

-Please stay tuned over the coming weeks for an official save-the-date for our 2019 Exemplary Leaders Awards Dinner.
+Please stay tuned over the coming weeks for an official save-the-date for our Exemplary Leaders Awards Dinner on September 27, 2019.
 Sponsorships starting at $2,500+ and Tables of 8 at $1,500 will be available!
 Contact our staff at 916-920-5669 for more information.

 Funds raised by the nonprofit ALF-MVC will be used to support ALF programs and to provide scholarships to ensure diverse representation from communities across the region.